thealinivan/rosbot_description/README.md

 # rosbot_description #

 URDF model for Gazebo integrated with ROS.
+RViz mapping and auto path using waypoints in a python script.

 ## Installation. ##